rotundasoftware/backbone-courier/README.md

 * jQuery or Zepto.
 You can eliminate this dependency by overriding `View._getParentView()` and providing an alternate means to determine view hierarchy that does not rely on the `$.parent()` and `$.data()` functions.

 ## Change log

+#### v1.0.0

+* BREAKING: Changed signature of `callback` portion of `onMessages` hash from `function( message )` to `function( data, source, messageName )`.
+Sorry, this is a big breaking change existing projects will need to be changed to work with this new signature.
+However, it is the right thing to do.
+If you don't want to change your existing projects, just keep using v0.6.1.
+* Removed the ability to supply a function as the value of an entry in the `passMessages` hash.

 #### v0.6.1